-In case the problem persists, collect sar or similar output and crash dumps and contact Symantec support.
+In case the problem persists, collect sar or similar output, collect crash dumps, run the Veritas Operations and Readiness Tools (SORT) data collector on all nodes, and contact Veritas Technical Support.

 Troubleshooting VCS startup

 This topic includes error messages associated with starting VCS (shown in bold text), and provides descriptions of each error and the recommended action.